 of creating a blog for his nonprofit!

-A happy search engine will result in a better ranking, which then leads to more people clicking on your site!
+The result of this better ranking is more clicks to your blog and therefore more visibility for your organization.
 Think of it like this: Happy user → happy search engine → improved visibility.
 It is a win-win situation!

 Why Do I Need a Blog if I Already Use Social Media?

-This is a valid question, so let’s answer it!
+This is a valid question, so let us answer it for you.

-If you have, for example, a Facebook page, it is likely that you are regularly posting photos, videos, events, news, etc. to keep your community updated.
+Let's say that you have a Facebook page where you regularly post photos, videos, events, and news to keep your community updated.
 So why do this again on a blog?

 Firstly, social media platforms like Facebook are generally not well suited for long content.
-Short, to-the-point publications work much better.
+Short, to-the-point publications are much more effective for these types of channels.

 While these posts are important, they do not tell the story of daily life at your nonprofit.
-Posting articles or stories that would normally go on a blog, with everything else on your Facebook page, leads to the possibility of them getting lost in the mix.
+Posting articles or stories that would normally go on a blog, with everything else on your Facebook page, leads to a high probability of them getting lost in the mix.

-Let’s say someone viewing your Facebook page wants to get a better idea of the history of your nonprofit, and see examples of your achievements.
-They will have to do quite a bit of scrolling and searching if all of this information is posted in one place.
+If someone is viewing your Facebook page wants to get a better idea of the history of your nonprofit - and see examples of your achievements - they will have to do quite a bit of scrolling to find what they are looking for.

 A blog is a great way to show a clear timeline of your nonprofit, and give a reader a better idea of what your organization is all about.